SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Discussion

-In terms of the bolometric evolution, we find that ATLAS18mlw is most similar to the ``faint and fast'' TDEs iPTF16fnl \citep{blagorodnova17, brown18} and ZTF19abzrhgq \citep[AT2019qiz; ][]{nicholl20}.
-Of the three, ATLAS18mlw is the lowest luminosity, although the bolometric luminosity estimate is the weakest as there is no UV data to confirm the temperature.
-ATLAS18mlw is also the only likely TDE-H object of these three TDEs.
-The decline rate of ATLAS18mlw indicates that it is a fast evolving TDE, with only three sources declining faster.
-These are iPTF16fnl, ZTF19abzrhgq, and ASASSN-14ae \citep{holoien14b}.
+In terms of the bolometric evolution, we find that ATLAS18mlw is most similar to the ``faint and fast'' TDEs iPTF16fnl \citep{blagorodnova17, brown18}, ZTF19abzrhgq \citep[AT2019qiz; ][]{nicholl20}, AT2020neh \citep{angus22}, and AT2020wey \citep{charalampopoulos22}.
+Of these TDEs, ATLAS18mlw has the second lowest peak luminosity, although the bolometric luminosity estimate is the weakest as there is no UV data to confirm the temperature.
+ATLAS18mlw is also the only likely TDE-H object of these faint and fast TDEs.
+The decline rate of ATLAS18mlw indicates that it is a fast evolving TDE, with only a small number of sources declining faster.
+These are iPTF16fnl, ZTF19abzrhgq, ASASSN-14ae \citep{holoien14b}, and AT2020wey.
+Several studies have suggested that faint and fast TDEs may be tied to lower mass SMBHs \citep{blagorodnova17}, potentially as a result of more efficient outflow launching around such SMBHs \citep{nicholl20}.
+The SMBH mass for ATLAS18mlw is similar to, but slightly lower than other TDEs \citep{wevers17, nicholl22}, although the estimate is only based on the total stellar mass from SPS fitting, and therefore has a large uncertainty.

 It is also interesting to note that the position of ATLAS18mlw in peak-luminosity/decline-rate space is much more similar to the TDEs than any of the ambiguous nuclear transients (ANTs) shown on Fig. \ref{fig:deltaL40}.
-This result supports using the log(L$_{peak}$) -- $\Delta$L$_{40}$ parameter space to help us differentiate between different classes of transients even without abundant data during the event, as will be the case for many discoveries by the Legacy Survey of Space and Time \citep[LSST; ][]{ivezic19} on the Vera Rubin Observatory.
+Recently, \citet{charalampopoulos22} measured the decline rate of another faint and fast TDE AT2020wey and find it to be $\Delta$L$_{40}$ = $-1.28$, fully consistent with this relationship.
+These results support using the log(L$_{peak}$) -- $\Delta$L$_{40}$ parameter space to help us differentiate between different classes of transients even without abundant data during the event, as will be the case for many discoveries by the Legacy Survey of Space and Time \citep[LSST; ][]{ivezic19} on the Vera Rubin Observatory.

 For the case of ATLAS18mlw, the late identification as a TDE precluded any follow-up observations, highlighting the need for rapid response to newly-discovered nuclear transients.
 As the discovery of TDEs continues to expand, it is important to prioritize data that best helps us understand physics driving the observed emission.
-Optical spectroscopy and high-energy UV/X-ray photometry, ideally beginning prior to peak light, are necessary to understand the detailed properties of individual events.
+Optical spectroscopy and high-energy UV/X-ray photometry \citep[e.g.,][]{mushotzky18, kulkarni21} ideally beginning prior to peak light, are necessary to understand the detailed properties of individual events.

 This goal requires the expansion of spectroscopic classification surveys to match the growing flood of transient discoveries each night.
 Even now, the number of discovered transients is roughly an order of magnitude higher than the number of transients classified spectroscopically.
 One obvious improvement is the robotizing of existing classification surveys to improve efficiency.
 For instance, the SCAT survey is currently classically scheduled and observed with 323 classifications in the last year, representing $\sim 13$\% of all classified transients.
 After the ongoing robotizing of the UH88 telescope\footnote{This effort is funded by an NSF Major Research Instrumentation Program (MRI) grant (Award Number: 1920392).} is completed in late 2022, this number is expected to increase to $\sim 1200$ per year.